 I adore fuzzy socks in London in the autumn because they are a great barrier to the cold and wet, and also when you get inside and take off your shoes you’re suddenly the talk of the household.

 4. Waterproof shoes: what to pack for London in October

 I don’t see many people wearing actual rainboots in London except if you’re going on a walk because they’re sort of impractical to wear to work (hey guys, it’s me, just casually showing up in my whale rain boots…).

 However, that shouldn’t stop you from making sure your footwear is waterproof.

-My husband lives and dies by his waterproof sneakers (this pair) and I’m eyeing up this pair for myself for ultimate comfort and dry feet.
-Besides, what’s the point of a thick sock in your shoe if it’s just going to set soaking wet?
+Besides, what’s the point of a thick sock in your shoe if it’s just going to get soaking wet?

 Bring the best reasonably-sized camera you have and your post-trip photo album(and all of the friends you make sit through it) will thank you.

 Whether you’re on a walk through Westminster or just sipping coffee in a local cafe, carrying your stuff around in a lightweight backpack is the best way to make sure you have your layers at a moment’s notice.

 I use this one from Amazon, and I love the dozens of patterns available and how easy it is to use (I also LOVE its pocket configuration, which is a big deal to me).